-landscape, townscape and local distinctiveness especially Special Areas of Conservation and Sites of Special Scientific Interest.
+- landscape, townscape and local distinctiveness especially Special Areas of Conservation and Sites of Special Scientific Interest, - historic environment and heritage assets especially Scheduled Monuments and Listed Buildings; - the network of green infrastructure;

 The NDP supports policies to protect the historic environment set out in Herefordshire Local Plan Core Strategy.
-It is considered that no proposals are advanced for Weobley area that would conflict to any significant extent with policies to protect the historic environment or heritage assets or their settings (NPPF para 184).
+It is considered that no proposals are advanced for Whitchurch and Ganarew Group area that would conflict with policies to protect the historic environment or heritage assets or their settings (NPPF para 184).